Riding fun for disadvantaged children and adults

 And the best part?
 You've guessed it: it's always "the riding!”

-We also work with other groups to help with their fund-raising: for instance we run an annual ride for Ryedale Special Families, and we've also raised funds for Yorkshire Cancer Research, Bridges Hull, the NSPCC, the Brooke, and local charities.
+We also work with other groups to help with their fund-raising: for instance for we run an annual ride for Bridges Hull, and we've also raised funds for Ryedale Special Families, Yorkshire Cancer Research, the NSPCC, the Brooke, The Stroke Association, and local charities.

 “I wish this could go on longer” - Sarah, Leeds, aged 12